 But what makes Reach a true community art center is its commitment to enriching the entire REO Town neighborhood through community art projects.

 In 2005, thanks to a grant from the now defunct Association of Community Arts Agencies, Brinkman guided a street theater exhibition.
 Reach designed a gallery of gardens, which can still be seen across the street from the studio.

 “The idea was kind of just to give some visual beauty to some spaces that, before we put that space up, [were] not nice to look at,” says Brinkman.
 Now, what was once a dank and decrepit corner is now colorful and aesthetically pleasing.

 The studio is also holding its “Spring Thing” Annual Art Show and Ice Cream Social on Thursday, May 21.
 The program will showcase student work, and some the works will be available for purchase.
 Skills of Art

 "Art can be used for a lot of things," says Lud, a big supporter of the arts in schools.
 "It can stimulate their creativity.
-It can be a jump-off point for writing, for reading."
+It can be a jump-off point for writing,

 "Art is important in everyone’s life, but as young children that we get exposed to things that tend to be part of our lives from then on,” agrees David Torgoff